bitmakerlabs/chinook/assignment.md

 # Enter your answer below

 ```
-5) Find all the Tracks that belong to the 2 most recent playlists.
+5) Find all the Tracks that belong to the 2 most recent playlists. *(HINT: This takes at least two ActiveRecord queries)*
 ```ruby
 # Enter your answer below